FlorentinoG9/podacster/README.md

 1. Build the production-ready code: `npm run build`
 2. Build the production-ready code: `npm run start`
-3. Copy the contents of the `build` folder to your web server.
+3. Open your browser and navigate to `http://localhost:3000` to view the app.